Large sets of strongly cospectral vertices in Cayley graphs: Abstract

 \section{Abstract}

 Strong cospectrality is an equivalence relation on the set of vertices of a graph that is of importance in the study of quantum state transfer in graphs.
-We construct familes of abelian Cayley graphs in which the number of mutually strongly cospectral vertices can be arbitraily large.
+We construct families of abelian Cayley graphs in which the number of mutually strongly cospectral vertices can be arbitrarily large.